 Melanie facilitates water-inspired art experiences for local leaders, scientists, students, and community groups as the artist in residence for the Milwaukee Water Commons.
 She has grown the multicultural We Are Water event and shaped the Water School program with unparalleled love and commitment.
 Her art with message transcends divides to bring people together around the water-people connection and she has been a tireless advocate for local waters.

-Melanie will be honored as a River Hero at River Rally 2022.
+Melanie was honored as a River Hero at River Rally 2022.

-This interview took place on February 18, 2022.
+This interview was conducted by Carly Schmidt on February 18, 2022.
 Learn more about Melanie’s work at https://ariensmelanie.wixsite.com/.

 What does it mean to be an environmental artist in residence and how did you come to connect your art to water?